Dark circles under the eyes? Deep tear troughs? Under eye bags? People always asking if you are tired or sick?

 I strongly advise all patients to come for their review at 4 weeks for their second treatment.
 Optimal correction may take time and you may need more than the 1 syringe of filler that your friend may have had.

 Cosmetic medicine is not an exact science and treatments are tailored to the individual.
 Tailoring a treatment plan and working with individual patient anatomy is what makes cosmetic medicine an art and sets apart advanced and novice injectors.

 What is the cost you ask?

-1ml of dermal filler (the exact type/brand is also individualised to the patient) costs $650.
-The second/third treatments will cost $600 for 1ml.
-Pricing information can be located here.
+1ml of dermal filler (the exact type/brand is also individualised to the patient) costs from $750.
+Full pricing can be viewed here.